 I work from both a wide-ranging professional and deeply personal set of experiences.
-My work is informed from wisdom gained through exceptional experience, having stood in the shoes of the traumatized witness and been a professional who has experienced secondary trauma, I am able to offer unique personal and professional insights into the complex issues surrounding sexual violence, trauma, abuse and authentic empowerment.
+My work is informed from wisdom gained through exceptional experience, having stood in the shoes of the traumatised witness and been a professional who has experienced secondary trauma, I am able to offer unique personal and professional insights into the complex issues surrounding sexual violence, trauma, abuse and authentic empowerment.

 Called to the Bar at Gray’s Inn, I briefly worked in criminal and family law chambers before moving to maritime and commercial law.
 Following the abduction and non-return of my child in 1987, I became a founder member of Reunite: The National Council of Abducted Children.
 Ten years later I founded The Association of Child Abuse Lawyers (ACAL) and served as President and Coordinator for the next ten years.

-Concurrent to running ACAL, I worked as a consultant, pioneering and delivering innovative training to legal, law enforcement, health and social care professionals whose work brought them into contact with people who had direct experience of sexual abuse, violence and trauma.
+Concurrent to running ACAL, I worked as a consultant and trainer.
+In 1998, I pioneered, designed and delivered innovative training to legal, law enforcement, health and social care professionals whose work brought them into contact with people who had direct experience of sexual abuse, violence and trauma.
 This included training regarding how to recognize and deal with secondary traumatic stress.
 Ensuring my own health and well-being was essential not only for my position with ACAL, but also for my work accepting instructions to take statements from people who had been abused.
 My specialist area was extreme abuse.

 I have also been a witness in the High Court.
 This proved to be a traumatic experience which motivated me to help empower people to present their evidence confidently in court.
-Since 1998 I have achieved this by delivering witness familiarization and report writing skills training.
+Since 1998 I have achieved this by delivering witness familiarisation and report writing skills training.